zyzyis/amigo/README.md

 A python script to solve your mass photo storage.

+## Quick Start ##
 Run
 ```
-./amigo.py <Source Dir> <Dest Dir>
+./amigo.py <Source Directory> <Dest Directory>
 ```

-To organize the the photos from the source directory to the destination directory.
+To organize the photos / movies from the source directory to the destination directory.

 All the files are organized by date, e.g. a tree structure can be like this
 ```